 QR code deployment strategies for utilities

 QR codes offer many benefits for both customers and utility companies, but their successful implementation requires careful consideration.
-So, let’s discuss some solid QR code deployment strategies for utilities:
+So, let’s guide you with some solid QR code deployment strategies for utilities:

 User adoption